Back To Search Results

 (Click Image to Enlarge)

-Central Nervous System Lymphoma, Magnetic Resonance Image.
-Magnetic resonance image of the brain with gadolinium contrast is the recommended first test in the diagnostic workup for patients in whom primary central nervous lymphoma is suspected.
+Central Nervous System Lymphoma, MRI.
+A magnetic resonance image of the brain with gadolinium contrast is the recommended first test in the diagnostic workup for patients with suspected primary central nervous lymphoma.

 Contributed by O Chaigasame, MD